impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 	- 3. The paper claims that unrolled optimization provides “exact gradients,” yet the use of truncated backpropagation and rematerialization implies an approximation.
 Could you quantify how this truncation affects the final canary detectability?
 For instance, how does TPR@FPR vary as the truncation window K changes?
 		- CIFAR10 was run on k = 4, and CIFAR100 was run on k = 2, both achieved nearly perfect detectbility.
 	- 4. What measures were taken to ensure optimization stability across seeds and models?
 Do different initialization points (e.g., influence-selected seeds vs. random) lead to consistent canary detectability, or is the outcome highly variable?
-		- ==@Arielle==, ==@Mohammad==
 		- For each experimental setting, we ran three trials with different random initializations and reported the mean and variance of FPR@0.1%TPR.
 The variances are included in Table 1 for the main results and shown as error bars in Figure 3 for the ablation studies.
+		- It should be mentioned that initializations for our are not chosen
 	- 5. Since the framework is inspired by differential privacy but ultimately empirical, can you clarify how the metric (TPR@FPR) relates to formal ε or δ values?
 Is there any attempt to estimate lower bounds on ε or compare to DP auditing baselines that produce numeric privacy budgets?
 		- ==@Mohammad==
 		- Above should probably be enough